Jags Krishnan: Politics

 Krishnan joined the WA Labor Party one year before the 2021 election.

 2021 election campaign

 Krishnan was the Labor Party's candidate for the electoral district of Riverton for the 2021 Western Australian state election.
 Riverton had been held by Mike Nahan from the Liberal party since 2008, but he retired at the 2021 election.
 Krishnan's main opponent was Anthony Spagnolo.
-The seat was declared a seat to watch at the election by the Australian Broadcasting Corporation and The West Australian.

 Krishnan was criticised during the campaign for handing out a pamphlet claiming that he was a local to the electorate of Riverton, despite living in Mosman Park.
 He promised to move into the electorate if he won the election.
-Krishnan was also criticised for how-to-vote cards in the electorate preferencing the No Mandatory Vaccination Party ahead of the Liberal party.
-Krishnan responded by saying that the preferences on how-to-vote cards are decided by the Labor party and not him personally.

 On 13 March 2021, Krishnan won the seat of Riverton with a 13.3% swing towards him.

 In December 2022, he became a parliamentary secretary to Sue Ellery, the minister for finance, commerce, and women's interests.

+Krishnan was re-elected in the 2025 Western Australian state election.